White House suspends deputy press secretary for one week for threatening reporter over story about him - KION546

 White House suspends deputy press secretary for one week for threatening reporter over story about him

-Ducklo had threatened Politico's Tara Palmeri over the story, vowing he would "destroy her" if she published it, according to Vanity Fair.
+Ducklo had threatened Politico’s Tara Palmeri over the story, vowing he would “destroy her” if she published it, according to Vanity Fair.
 Ducklo also made misogynistic comments to Palmeri, Vanity Fair said.
-The magazine reported Ducklo referenced Palmeri's own personal life, accusing her at one point of being "jealous" about his relationship with Alexi McCammond.
+The magazine reported that Ducklo referenced Palmeri’s own personal life, accusing her at one point of being “jealous” about his relationship with Alexi McCammond, a reporter at Axios.
 A person familiar with the matter confirmed to CNN the details of the conversation Ducklo had with Palmeri.

 Psaki said in a statement that Ducklo had apologized to Palmeri over what Psaki described as a “heated conversation about his personal life.”